plotly/plotly.github.io/_posts/2015-05-11-LaTeX-basics.md

 ---
+layout: two_column_layout
 title: LaTeX Basics with Plotly
-date: 2015-05-11 00:00:00 Z
-permalink: "/LaTeX-basics/"
-tags:
-- textandlinks
-layout: two_column_layout
 subtitle: A Step by Step Guide to LaTeX Basics with Plotly
+permalink: /LaTeX-basics/
-imageurl: "/static/images/LaTeX-basics/thum-LaTeX-basics.png"
+imageurl: /static/images/LaTeX-basics/thum-LaTeX-basics.png
 state: active
+tags: textandlinks
 meta_description: How to add scientific equations and mathematical symbols to your graph with LaTeX.
 Plotly is the easiest way to make and share graphs, online and for free.
 actioncall: make a chart
 ---